su8/pinky-bar/README.md

 The pci and sensors configure options will be discarded in \*BSD.
 If you supplied **--with-alsa** and **--with-oss** or used the port package with the ncurses dialogue, alsa will have higher precedence over OSS.
 By default the port package will have OSS selected and alsa unselected.

-**--with-net** will substitute -O0 flag to mitigate a bug in GCC caused by -O2. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
+Affects only linux, **--with-net** will substitute -O0 flag to mitigate a bug in GCC caused by -O2. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
 So don't be shocked to find out that **--without-net** will cause the compiled binary to double it's size.

 ---